prestoalvarez/wasmd/README.md

 make test
 ```

-if you are using a linux without X or headless linux, look at [this article](https://ahelpme.com/linux/dbusexception-could-not-get-owner-of-name-org-freedesktop-secrets-no-such-name) or [#31](https://github.com/CosmWasm/wasmd/issues/31#issuecomment-577058321).
+if you are using a Linux without X or headless Linux, look at [this article](https://ahelpme.com/linux/dbusexception-could-not-get-owner-of-name-org-freedesktop-secrets-no-such-name) or [#31](https://github.com/CosmWasm/wasmd/issues/31#issuecomment-577058321).

 ## Protobuf